-For sequences, the two basic operations are appending (#) and selecting elements out (@, @@, !, and !!).
-Forward selection operator (@), starts counting from the beginning, while the backward selection operator (!) starts from the end.
-Indexing always starts at zero: That is xs @ 0 is the first element of xs, while xs !
-0 is the last.
-The permutation versions (@@ and !!, respectively) allow us to concisely select multiple elements: they allow us to extract elements in any order (which makes them very useful for permuting sequences).
+For sequences, the two basic operations are appending (#) and selecting elements out (0, 00, 1, and 11).
+Forward selection operator (0), starts counting from the beginning, while the backward selection operator (1) starts from the end.
+Indexing always starts at zero: That is x = 0 is the first element of x = 0, while x = 1 - 0 is the last.
+The permutation versions (00 and 11, respectively) allow us to concisely select multiple elements: they allow us to extract elements in any order (which makes them very useful for permuting sequences).